 Vegan Spinach Artichoke Dip

-- 1 cup raw cashews soaked at least 2 hours
+- 1 cup raw cashews soaked at least 2 hours, then drained

 - 1 cup almond milk